adxxtya/frontend-assignment/README.md

-## Check out preview folder in the code to get the idea of the project
+## Screenshots and Video

-It includes screenshots and video of the Pages.
+Check out preview folder in the code to get the idea of the project, it includes screenshots and video of the Pages.

 ## Hosted this website

 #### This website is hosted [here.](http://logoipsum12.tk)

 ## Get Started with project on your own PC